aleks-py/aleks-py.github.io/_pages/about.md

 </figure>
 &nbsp;

-1. **Latent Decoder**: An autoencoder encoding-decoding network demonstrates how data can be compressed into a low-dimensional latent representation and then by selecting different points in this latent space, new outputs are generated.
+**(1) Latent Decoder**: An autoencoder encoding-decoding network demonstrates how data can be compressed into a low-dimensional latent representation and then by selecting different points in this latent space, new outputs are generated.&nbsp;
-2. **Testing** number one.
+**(2) Testing** number one.

 ##### **Limitations of Text-to-Video**